Section 80CCD 1B of Income Tax

 Points to Remember About Section 80CCD 1B

-These are some of the points that one should keep in mind while making the claims under the NPS 80CCD 1B section:
+These are some of the points that one should keep in mind while claiming the deduction under Section 80CCD (1B):

-• Investment made of the full amount of ₹1.5 lakh in NPS deduction in income tax for claiming benefit under Section 80CCD (1).
-Then, the subscriber will not be eligible to avail any other tax benefits under Section 80C.
+• If an individual has claimed the full deduction of ₹1.5 lakh for investing in NPS under Section 80CCD (1), he won’t be able to claim any other tax benefits under Section 80C.

 • Section 80CCD (1) is a part of Section 80C and 80CCC’s upper limit.
 All these sections together contribute to the benefit of ₹1.5 lakh.